Kippus0s/Speaker-Independent_Speech-Emotion_Recognition/README.md

 7. Train the model using train_model.py - If you wish to recreate my results refer to the DL_Models.md document in /models/ and input the arguments I provide for a given model.

-8. Finally, once you have have trained multiple models, you can create and test an post-decision ensemble using ensemble.py The training script will have saved predictions in a fixed format and  these will be located and used by ensemble.py depending on the models specified.
+8. Finally, once you have have trained multiple models, you can create and test a post-decision ensemble using ensemble.py The training script will have saved predictions in a fixed format and  these will be located and used by ensemble.py depending on the models specified.